NoahShore/City_Green_Sapce_and_Health/README.md

 The project is powered by a Python Flask API and includes HTML/CSS, JavaScript, and SQL database.

-## Access the WEBPAGE using the Flask Application:
-    1. Find in the folder 'Data' the 'mongo_setup.ipynb' code file.
-    2. Run the mongo_setup.ipynb code file.
-    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the web page.
-    4. Enjoy and Thank you for visiting our web page.
-    Note: Programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
-          Only run the mongo_setup code once to avoid duplicates in the data.

 ### Programs Used
     SQLAlchemy was used to clean the datasets
     Database = Mongo Db